Back to school: back to healthy sleep habits

-With kids heading back to school, now is the time to help them get their sleep habits and schedule back on track.
+With kids back in school, it’s important to help them get their sleep habits and schedule back on track.
 Poor sleep and fatigue can lead to problems with school work, mood swings and overall health.

 Alberta’s chiropractors offer the following suggestions for easing your child into a good school-time sleep schedule and helping maintain healthy sleep habits year round.

 If you or your child experience pain and discomfort at night or have difficulty falling asleep, visit your chiropractor.
 Chiropractors are trained to treat spinal problems that can interfere with a restful night’s sleep.
-They also offer nutritional and lifestyle advice to help improve sleep quality.
+They can also offer nutritional and lifestyle advice that can help improve sleep quality.